dev-tsc/redux-first-router/README.md

 # Redux-First Router

+including typescript typings and rudy-match-path (with path-to-regexp 6.1)

 Think of your app in terms of _states_, not _routes_ or _components_.
 Connect your components and just dispatch _Flux Standard Actions_!

 <p align="center">